stephenverderame/cpp_book/src/oop/overloads.md

 Or, we can just define one free function which takes `Rational` since `int` can be implicitly converted to `Rational`.

 Let's also make `Rational` able to be printed to `cout`.
-For that we can overload `operator<<`, which as a left hand argument takes a reference to an `std::ostream` which is a super type of the class that `std::cout` is an instance of.
+For that we can overload `operator<<`, which takes a reference to an `std::ostream`, a super type of the class that `std::cout` is an instance of.

 ```C++
 std::ostream& operator<<(std::ostream & stream, const Rational & r) {